debanks/mtg-backend/readme.md

-# Personal Backend
+# Magic the Gathering: Arena Helper Backend

-This is the laravel PHP backend for my personal website, memories, and mememachine.
+This is the laravel PHP backend for Magic the Gathering: Arena Helper (http://mtg.davisbanks.com).
-This should be paired with my [personal box](https://github.com/debanks/personal-box.git) for development.
+This should be paired with my [mtg-frontend](https://github.com/debanks/mtg-frontend.git) for development.

 ## Setting up